CGuard: Efficient Spatial Safety for C: Design

 \subsection{Overview}

-As described earlier, \toolname stores the size of an object before the base address of the object called {\it object-header}.
+\toolname inserts an {\it object-header} before the object's base address to store the object's size.
 To compute the object bounds, we need to find the base address of the object at runtime.
-Consider the following example,

-In this example, the argument {\tt arr} in {\tt bar} is an interior pointer.
+In the code snippet depicted in Figure~\ref{fig:overview}, the argument {\tt arr} in {\tt bar} is an interior pointer.
 To compute the bounds of {\tt arr} at line-4, we need to find the base address of {\tt arr}.
 To locate the base address, we store the offset from the base address in the tag area of the pointer.
 Here, the tag area of argument {\tt arr} contains value 20.
-Using this information, \toolname can compute the base address by simply subtracting offset (20) from the virtual address of {\tt arr}. \toolname doesn't update the tag area for every pointer.
-For example, at line-4, after computing the address of {\tt arr[i]} for the memory access, \toolname doesn't need to update the tag because it statically knows that {\tt arr} and {\tt \&arr[i]} belong to the same array, and it can compute the base address from the argument {\tt arr} at line-1.
+Using this information, \toolname can compute the base address by simply subtracting offset (20) from the virtual address of {\tt arr}. \toolname does not update the tag area for every pointer.
+For example, at line-4, after computing the address of {\tt arr[i]} for the memory access, \toolname does not need to update the tag because it statically knows that {\tt arr} and {\tt \&arr[i]} belong to the same array, and it can compute the base address from the argument {\tt arr} at line-1.
 We call {\tt arr} the {\it static-base} of {\tt \&arr[i]}.
 Similarly, the static-base of {\tt \&newarr[i]} at line-5 is {\tt newarr} at line-3. \toolname statically analyzes the routine to identify the static-base for every pointer.
 Whenever a pointer escapes the static scope, it may become a static-base in other parts of the program.
 For example, at line-13, {\tt \&x[6]} leaves the static scope and becomes the static-base at line-3.
 Therefore, we update the tag before storing {\tt \&x[6]} in {\tt var} at line-13.
-Similarly, \toolname updates the tag of {\tt \&x[5]} (at line-14) and {\tt \&arr[i]} (at line-8) before passing to and returning from the {\tt bar} routine. \toolname doesn't need to update the tag while storing the return value of {\tt bar} in {\tt var} at line-14.
+Similarly, \toolname updates the tag of {\tt \&x[5]} (at line-14) and {\tt \&arr[i]} (at line-8) before passing to and returning from the {\tt bar} routine. \toolname does not need to update the tag while storing the return value of {\tt bar} in {\tt var} at line-14.
 This is because the return value of a function is a static-base, and it already has the correct offset in its tag area.